edwardlee03/cli/man/src/network/create.md

 $ docker network create -d overlay my-multihost-network
 ```

-Network names must be unique.
-The Docker daemon attempts to identify naming
+`Network names must be unique.` The Docker daemon attempts to identify naming
 conflicts but this is not guaranteed.
 It is the user's responsibility to avoid
 name conflicts.

-## Connect containers
+## Connect containers/连接容器

 When you start a container use the `--network` flag to connect it to a network.
 This adds the `busybox` container to the `mynet` network.